 Special Stitch Instructions:

 Bead St: Insert hk into indicated st, yo and pull through, (yo and pull through one lp on hk) twice, yo and pull through both lps on hk.
-When you work into the next stitch make sure the bobble is facing.
+When you work into the next stitch make sure the bobble is facing you.

 Instead of fastening off at each color change, carry the yarn up until you are finished with it.